alexch/alexch.github.com/dolores/dogarea.md

   * If someone drops a party or a show in the middle of one area, all dogs can move to the other area

 * Amenities are essential
-  * benches, drinking fountain, trash cans, poop bag dispensers, etc. in each area
+  * benches, drinking fountain, trash cans, poop bag dispensers, shade trees, etc. in each area
-  * with amenities, dog owners will gravitate to these areas; without amenities, these dog area are just lines on a map nobody reads
+  * with amenities, dog owners will gravitate to these areas; without amenities, a dog area is just a line on a map nobody reads

 # Current Official Proposal: Hipster Hill

 ## pro

   * somewhat flat
-  * close to park entrance
+  * close to Dolores & 18th entrance
   * separated from field

 ## con

 * Safety-conscious dog owners will put their dogs on leash when they are near a busy street.
-But Hipster Hill is **directly above a busy street**.
+But Hipster Hill is **next to a busy street**.
 Why would we put an off-leash dog area in an area where dogs are frequently leashed?
 (The sad logical outcome of this would be to put a fence at the sidewalk, which I think nobody wants.)
-* It's close to Dolores Ave. near 18th, which is actually the main entrance to the park, allowing incursions by picnickers, sunbathers, vendors, and transients, many of whom have their own dogs with them, and all of whom are unwelcome distractions to playing dogs, and usually vice versa.
+* It's very close to Dolores St. near 18th, which is actually the main entrance to the park, allowing incursions by picnickers, sunbathers, vendors, and transients, many of whom have their own dogs with them, and all of whom are unwelcome distractions to playing dogs, and usually vice versa.
 * It's on a slope, which increases wear and tear on the lawn, especially on soggy days.
 * It's on a slope, so most dog play would occur uphill (W) on the flat part anyway, where it does now most mornings and early afternoons.

-Finally The biggest problem with that area is that it's already claimed by the hipsters!
+Finally, the biggest problem with that area is that it's already claimed by the hipsters!
 If we come out with plans that have paths or benches or boulders or dog fountains or even signs smack in the middle of the most trafficked, most used part of the park, then the conversation will immediately turn into a loud, public fight pitting dog owners against hipsters (with onlookers cheering and jeering at all parties).

-*Possibility for conflict:* **HIGH**
+> *Possibility for conflict:* **HIGH**

 # Alternate "Good Dog Area" Proposal: Northwest Slope

 ## pro
+  * close to Church & 18th entrance
-  * close to ADA path
+  * close to ADA path, making it accessible
   * some trees -> shade
-  * close to Southwest Slope Area (but not too close!)
+  * close to Southwest Dog Area -- easy to move from one dog area to another

 ## con
-  * mostly hilly
+  * more hilly
-  * existing path
   * smaller area
+  * a paved path currently runs through it
+  * next to Muni tracks

-*Possibility for conflict:* **LOW**
+> *Possibility for conflict:* **LOW**

 # Details